Best Arthroscopic Surgeon in Chennai

 Arthroscopic knee surgery has to be performed using the latest equipment.
 The surgical cost in India for arthroscopy would range between Rs.
 80,000 to 1,70,000 depending on varied factors like the patient’s health condition, type of knee disorder or injury, method of surgical procedure, place of surgery, etc. If your condition is complex, then it’s worth investing in arthroscopic surgery.

-The major disadvantages of arthroscopy are its cost due to the requirement of specialized instrumentation in order to perform this surgical procedure.
+The major disadvantage of arthroscopy is its cost due to the requirement of specialized instrumentation in order to perform this surgical procedure.
 It is also necessary for the patients to get an expert orthopaedic doctor who has gained extensive training and years of expertise to perform this procedure as it has minor complications like nerve damage, persistent swelling, blood clots, etc.

 Arthroscopy is an extremely safe procedure that can be performed on the patient’s injured or infected knee.
 The complications are uncommon compared to other knee replacement procedures.
 Some risks associated with this procedure are infection, nerve damage, excessive bleeding, numbness at the incision sites, allergic reaction to anesthesia, and ongoing pain in the calf and foot.